acquiredsecurity/SentinelOne-ThreatHunting-and-XDR-Guide/README.md

 a.
 For the example search I would look at the command line information and domains from the results and determine if this is expected behavior or if it's potentially malicious.

 Command Line - simply evaluating what the source process/script is, where it's executing from and if that's expected behavior might be enough to let me know if I need to escalate and investigate.
 Using the file fetch capability in SentinelOne to pull back the script or binary and evaluate it further in a malware sandbox or through other static/dynamic analysis techniques.
+Maybe just reviewing the command line itself will tell me what's going on what's the command line tell me it's doing?

 Domains - Create a pivot table on the domains and eliminate the known good and further analyze the suspicious looking domains with OSINT tools like Virus Total.

+   THE END